Understanding constructivism (clinical reasoning) through the deconstruction of competencies required for map reading in Orienteering

 Comparison of route choices between competitors

-The longer the leg, the greater the number of choices correlates with the greater the variability of success.
+The longer the leg, the greater the number of choices, correlates with, the greater the variability of success.
 Clinically, the longer the story, the greater or more complex the clinical picture, the greater the possibilities of intervention.
 However, similar to orienteering, the speedier the intervention, the more structured the cognitive processing, the sooner the improvements in signs and symptoms, the better the rate of success.

 Uploaded 31 December 2006